mikeybeck/bitbar-bitbucketPRs/README.md

 # Bitbar Bitbucket Pull Requests plugin

+Note:  I have abandoned this project in favour of Hammerspoon.
+You can find my Hammerspoon config and Bitbucket Pull Requests module [here](https://github.com/mikeybeck/hammerspoon-config/)

 A plugin for [BitBar](https://github.com/matryer/bitbar) that shows open pull requests for your [Bitbucket](https://bitbucket.org/) repository.

 ![](/screenshot.png?raw=true)